ImmortalMan01/mod-plugin/README.md

 on the OpenAI model.
 The filter normalizes text when matching, converting Turkish letters like `ş`, `ö`, `ç`, `ğ`, `ı` and `ü` to their ASCII equivalents and removing other diacritics.
+Confusable characters from other alphabets such as Cyrillic `а`, `ѕ` or `е` are also mapped to their ASCII forms.
 Punctuation is converted to spaces so word boundaries are kept.
 Each token is checked against the block list and consecutive single-letter tokens are combined, allowing `s i k` to match a blocked word of `sik` while digits are mapped to similar letters (for example `s1k` becomes `sik`,